trajano/xt720opt/README.md

 ## Usage
 1. Before you use this, install OpenRecovery first.
 2. Although this would be running in adb shell mode while the phone is running, I would recommend any setup scripts be run in OpenRecovery mode.
 Otherwise you may get weird reboots when you least expect it.
+3. Run 'update.sh' this will set everything up for you.

 ## [[TODO]]